The-Ronin-Project/interop-publishers/README.md

 ### Components

+* [interop-publishers](interop-publishers) - Publishing to any currently configured locations (aidbox, datalake, kafka)
-* [interop-aidbox](interop-aidbox) - Provides code to support communication with Aidbox.
+* [interop-aidbox](interop-aidbox) - Communication with and publishing to Aidbox
-* [interop-aidbox-testcontainer](interop-aidbox-testcontainer) - Provides a Testcontainer and JUnit extensions for Aidbox
+* [interop-aidbox-testcontainer](interop-aidbox-testcontainer) - Testcontainer and JUnit extensions for Aidbox
-* [interop-publishers](interop-publishers) - Provides code to support publishing to any currently configured locations.
+* [interop-datalake](interop-publishers) - Communication with and publishing to OCI datalake
+* [interop-kafka](interop-publishers) - Publishing to Kafka topics